92levig/googlecl/test_suite/README.txt

 Blogger Tests

 Blogger tests are in the file test_blogger.sh.
+For running the blogger tests you need to provide the real blog name as the second parameter.

 Calendar Tests

 Calendar tests are in the file test_calendar.sh.

+To use the calendar tests, you need to have access to the calendar service.

 Contacts Tests